 - Universities and institutes have revamped their thesis submission and defense protocols to better suit remote requirements.

-- Talk to your faculty administration department and the dissertation committee chair to decide how to structure the open defense.
+- Talk to your faculty administration department and the dissertation committee chair to decide the conferencing platform and how to structure the open research defense.

 - Test your system prior to the actual defense from the same location you plan to use on D-day!
 Learn how to switch or share screens, control your microphones and camera, how to allow questions following your presentation, etc.